-South Yuba River State Park is a favorite swimming hole located along the South Fork of the Yuba River in the Sierra Nevada Mountains.
+South Yuba River State Park is a popular destination situated on the Yuba River in California’s Sierra Nevada Mountains.
 The park offers visitors scenic vistas and an abundance of outdoor adventures.

-The park covers nearly 20-miles from Malakoff Diggins State Historic Park to the banks of the Yuba River.
+Covering nearly 20-miles of Gold County from Malakoff Diggins State Historic Park to the banks of the Yuba River.
 Visitors can enjoy swimming, hiking and exploring the trails leading to historic mining sites, panning for gold and gorgeous wildflowers in the spring.

 Venturesome hikers can explore more than a dozen trails ranging from easy to strenuous, which meander their way through the deep, rugged canyons covered in black oaks, gray pine, and Douglas-fir.
-Including the Independence Trail – the first identified wheelchair-accessible wilderness trail in the country.
+Including the first wheelchair-accessible wilderness trail in the country.

-And while swimming is not recommended in cold, fast-moving water, a swim in the calm waters of the Family Beach Area is perfect for everyone.
+While swimming is not recommended in cold, fast-moving water, a swim in the calm waters of the family beach Area is perfect for everyone.
 The beach and shore can be accessed near the historic Bridgeport Covered Bridge, off Highway 20, east of Marysville on Pleasant Valley Road.

-And while humans enjoy looking at the flowers, birds such as Canyon wrens, spotted towhees, American dippers, acorn woodpeckers and ruby-crowned sparrows utilize them as a food source.
-So visitors will want to bring binoculars and hiking shoes for spring and fall guided bird walks.
+And while visitors enjoy looking at the flowers, bird watchers can spot Canyon wrens, spotted towhees, American dippers, acorn woodpeckers and ruby-crowned sparrows.
+Be sure to bring binoculars and hiking shoes for spring and fall guided bird walks.

 Finally, for history buffs, there are numerous historic sites scattered throughout the park, including the Bridgeport Mining Camp, which once served as a stage stop and ranch and the historic fording spot at Hoyt Crossing.

 Getting to South Yuba River State Park